 New Mexico – The state of New Mexico requires that you have a New Mexico Tax ID permit when entering the state of New Mexico and hauling more than 26,000 GVW.
 This also is required to show that your fuel taxes have been paid.
 If you do not have a New Mexico Tax ID permit, you still may cross into the state.
-There will be an approximate $60 fee for crossing without a Tax ID permit.
+Fees vary depending on miles traveled through the state.

 New York – The state of New York requires that all motor carriers hauling over 18,000 GVW have a New York HUT.
 You must have NY HUT stickers on your truck.
 This is required to show that fuel taxes have been paid in this state.

 Oregon – The state of Oregon requires that all carriers have an ODOT also known as an Oregon DOT number when entering the state.
 Again, this is required for fuel tax purposes.
 You must call before entering the state to purchase a port of entry permit.
-The fee for this is an approximate $60 per entry.
+Fees vary depending on miles traveled through the state.

 The above listed permits are required in addition to your tag registration.

 Click here to apply for the special state permit.

 **As of January 1, 2023, Connecticut is requiring all motor vehicles that operate over 26,000 pounds and travel through Connecticut to register a Connecticut Highway Use Account and file MONTHLY oedometer readings.We can help get that set up.
 The cost is $50.
 Please contact a TFIG representative to get this set up!